null

 Dampness (湿, Shī):

-In CCM, Dampness refers to an excess of moisture or fluid accumulation in the body that can disrupt normal functions.
-It often manifests as heaviness, swelling, or a feeling of sluggishness.
-Dampness may be caused by poor digestion, excessive consumption of greasy or sweet foods, or living in a damp environment.
-Symptoms include bloating, joint stiffness, or a coated tongue.
-Herbs used to address Dampness include 茯苓 (Fu Ling, Poria) and 苍术 (Cang Zhu, Atractylodes).
+In Classical Chinese Medicine, Dampness signifies an excess of moisture or fluid retention within the body, which can hinder normal functions.
+This imbalance often manifests as sensations of heaviness, swelling, or a general feeling of sluggishness.
+Common causes include poor digestion, frequent consumption of greasy or overly sweet foods, or prolonged exposure to humid environments.
+Symptoms may include bloating, joint stiffness, or a thick coating on the tongue.
+To address Dampness, herbs such as 茯苓 (Poria cocos; Fu Ling; Poria) and 苍术 (Atractylodes lancea; Cang Zhu; Atractylodes) are traditionally used to promote balance and restore vitality.

 Five Element Theory (五行理论, Wǔ Xíng Lǐ Lùn):